 - Toxic exposure, carbon monoxide poisoning, or lead exposure can affect the central nervous system and cause a brain injury

 - Tumors can damage the brain because of the pressure they create on the brain

 Evaluating an Injury Using the Rancho Los Amigos Scale

-Named after a rehabilitation center in Los Angeles, the Rancho Los Amigos scale is used by doctors to assess the levels of cognitive function in individuals who’ve suffered very serious closed head injuries.
-The levels are numbered 1 to 10, with 1 representing a person in coma to 10 a person living independently, who can handle daily tasks in a way similar to their pre-injury condition.
+Named after a rehabilitation center in Los Angeles, the Rancho Los Amigos scale is used by doctors to assess the levels of cognitive function in individuals who’ve suffered very serious closed-head injuries.
+The levels are numbered 1 to 10, with 1 representing a person in a coma to 10 a person living independently, who can handle daily tasks in a way similar to their pre-injury condition.

 - Disoriented behavior, as you may not know what time it is or what day it is